 • Service with the community partner should largely be direct service (see descriptions below).

-• Participate in required training.
-Each training will be approximately five hours, and are tentatively set for August 6, 14, and 22 in 2024.
+• Participate in a required orientation lasting approximately five hours in August.
 All supervisors are required to attend.

 • Comply with AmeriCorps grant requirements.